-If the waiting period for a claim first starts while this cover is in force but it is longer than the period of time remaining before the Income Protection Cover is due to end, then, provided also:

-- you're totally disabled for 14 out of the first 19 consecutive days of the waiting period - you're at least partially disabled for the rest of the waiting period; and - > you are totally disabled at the end of the waiting period, monthly benefits will be payable at the end of the waiting period while you continue to be totally disabled for a maximum period of 12 months.
+If the waiting period for a claim first starts while this cover is in force but it is longer than the period of time remaining before the Income Protection Cover is due to end, then, provided also you meet the requirements of the waiting period relevant to your occupation category, monthly benefits will be payable at the end of the waiting period while you continue to be totally disabled for a maximum period of 12 months.

-Your monthly benefit will stop on the earliest of the events set out under 'How long we'll pay a disability benefit' on page 45.
+Your monthly benefit will stop on the earliest of the events set out under 'How long we'll pay a disability benefit' on page 51.